-community transport service means a public passenger service funded or subsidised out of public money or by a charity and provided for the benefit of a particular group.
+community transport service means a service for the carriage of passengers funded or subsidised out of public money or by a charity and provided for the benefit of a particular group.

 Competition Code, for chapter 12, part 2, see section 154B.